Axlfc/UE5-python/README.md

 <center><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4b5d17paxtu21mc9rdo2.jpg" width=200px></img></center>

-You can use **talkGPT** (but not in Android) to talk to the console and the AI will respond using a custom voice too.
+You can use **talkGPT** (but not yet in Android) to talk to the console and the AI will respond using a custom voice too.

 <code>talkGPT</code>